Frances Fowler Wallace Memorial Award

 Applicants must submit a curriculum vitae, one letter of reference from the applicant’s dissertation committee chair or advisor, a proposal and a budget.

-Questions about the award or application procedures may be emailed to Program Officer Rick Ybarra.
+Questions about the application process, award, or eligible expenses may be emailed to Program Officer Rick Ybarra.